Bank of America hikes top European bankers' pay to counter bonus cap

-LONDON (Reuters) - Bank of America Merrill Lynch (BAC.N) is raising salaries for some of its senior bankers by about 20 percent, a person familiar with the matter said on Monday, to get around a new European Union cap on pay.
+LONDON, Feb 3 (Reuters) - Bank of America Merrill Lynch is raising salaries for some of its senior bankers by about 20 percent, a person familiar with the matter said on Monday, to get around a new European Union cap on pay.

 EU rules that limit bonuses to no more than annual salary, or twice that with shareholder approval, came into force last month.
 Many financial institutions, worried about losing top talent to international competitors, are restructuring pay as a result.